 CONSTITUTION AND BY-LAWS

-We, the representatives of local governments of five Eastern Indiana counties, named Fayette, Randolph, Rush, Union, and Wayne, hereby join together in a voluntary organization called the Eastern Indiana Regional Planning Commission (EIRPC).
+We, the representatives of local governments of five Eastern Indiana counties, named Fayette, Henry, Randolph, Rush, Union, and Wayne, hereby join together in a voluntary organization called the Eastern Indiana Regional Planning Commission (EIRPC).

 This Region is a part of an Indiana statewide organization of Regions created for the purpose of providing the local leadership, cooperation and coordination required for carrying out the wishes of our local governments in a manner of a regional planning agency, relative to the receipt of federal, state and private funds that are appropriated for various projects and programs in our area.